-- Ads marked as "Approved (adult)" typically contain sexual imagery or language in ad text or on the ad's website.
+- Ads marked as "Approved (adult)" typically contain nudity or reference to a sexual activity in ad text or on the ad's website.
 Some examples include ads that promote sites with nude images and ads whose text promotes finding sex partners.

 - Effects: Here's how an "Approved (adult)" status can affect where your ad appears:

 - "Adult" ads can appear on Google search results only when someone uses search terms that are adult in nature.
 Also, people who have activated their SafeSearch filter can see only "family safe" ads on Google.

 - Some countries don't allow "adult" ads.
 See what types of ads can run in each country.